rweigel/phys260/Continuous_Charge_Distributions/Continuous_Charge_Distributions.md

    \fi

-9. If $y$ is negative (for example $y=-a$), is your answer for $E_y$ positive or negative?
+9. If $y$ is negative (for example, $y=-a$), is your answer for $E_y$ positive or negative?
 Is this consistent with what you expect based on the given diagram?

    \ifsolutions
    **Answer**: At points on the $-y$ axis, we expect the electric field to be downwards because if the line is positively charged, the electric field due to each $dQ$ on the line will be downwards.
+Plugging in $y=-a$ gives a negative $E_y$, as expected.
    \else
    <div style="height:3em"/>
    \fi